 Summer Session 1, June 21 – July 30, 2021

-- Students will need to indicate which courses they intend to enroll in on the Summer Session 1 application (due April 1, 2020).
-See more information here >
+- Information for summer 2022 will be available in January 2022.
+Students will need to indicate which courses they intend to enroll in on the Summer Session 1 application.
+See more information here.

 - All courses are open to students from any college or university.